 CONDUCTOR | COACH | PIANIST

 American conductor Cody Martin was recently named Music Director at Pensacola Opera, where he was previously the Director of Education and Director of the Artists in Residence Program since 2017.
 During the 2023-24 season, he leads a production of Lucia di Lammermoor and serves as associate conductor and chorus director for Die Fledermaus, in addition to continuing his work with the company's nationally respected Jan Miller Studio Artist Program.
+He also appears as guest conductor for Florida State Opera's The Cunning Little Vixen.
 Recent seasons have seen Cody leading productions of Carousel, Die Zauberflöte, Don Giovanni, As One, Florencia en el Amazonas, Man of La Mancha and María de Buenos Aires in Pensacola, in addition to various concert appearances.
 He made his debut with Fargo-Moorhead Opera conducting Jake Heggie's Three Decembers in 2019.

 Cody was on the music staff of Des Moines Metro Opera for three seasons, most recently serving as associate conductor for Rusalka.
 He previously worked on productions of A Little Night Music, Orphée et Eurydice, and Falstaff in Des Moines.
 He was also on the music staff at Arizona Opera for two seasons, working most recently on productions of Rusalka, Madama Butterfly, Riders of the Purple Sage (world premiere), and La Cenerentola.
 Other companies Cody has enjoyed working with include Opera Birmingham, Virginia Opera, and the Janiec Opera Company at Brevard Music Center.